-Sándor Károlyi received his musical education in Geneva, Florence and Vienna where he studied piano, conducting, composition and Jazz.
-From 2009 to 2016 he studied conducting in Vienna, where he obtained his Bachelor’s and Master’s degree with honours at both the Conservatory (Prof. Georg Mark) and the University for Music and Applied Arts (Prof. Johannes Wildner).
-Sándor furthered his conducting studies by attending international masterclasses with Paavo Järvi, Daniele Gatti, Bertrand de Billy and Piero Bellugi.
-On recommendation by Mariss Jansons, he also studied with Prof. Sophie Rachlin.
+Károlyi received his musical education in Geneva, Florence and Vienna where he studied piano, trombone, cello, conducting, composition and Jazz.
+From 2009 to 2016 he studied conducting in Vienna at the Conservatory (Prof. Georg Mark) and the University for Music and Applied Arts (Prof. Johannes Wildner) where he obtained his Bachelor and Masters degrees with highest honours.
+Károlyi received his main conducting imputs from Professor Sophie Rachlin, with whom he studied on kind recommendation from Mariss Jansons.